Witivio/vas-documentation/src/en/chatbot/metabot_en.md

-When the MetaBot has no answer, it asks the perimeter of the question asked.
-If the user chooses "None of these perimeters", the question without answer and perimeter is logged in the MetaBot's inbox.
+When the MetaBot has no answer, it asks the scope of the question asked.
+If the user chooses "None of these scopes", the question without answer and scope is logged in the MetaBot's inbox.

  **Inbox processing**